IntunoAI/intuno/intuno_sdk/PUBLISHING.md

     If you don't have one, create an account on [PyPI](https://pypi.org/).

 2.  **Get an API Token:**
     After logging in, go to your "Account settings" and create a new API token.
-When creating the token, scope it to the specific project (`wisdom-sdk`) if you wish, or to your entire account. **Copy this token immediately**, as you will not be able to see it again.
+When creating the token, scope it to the specific project (`intuno-sdk`) if you wish, or to your entire account. **Copy this token immediately**, as you will not be able to see it again.

 ### Publishing Steps